Harriet Beecher Stowe House (Hartford, Connecticut): The Stowe Center for Literary Activism

 After Harriet Beecher Stowe's death in 1896, the property was sold out of the family.
 It was reacquired by her grandniece, Katharine Seymour Day, in 1924.
 Day, who had known the family of Mark Twain as a girl, also acquired the neighboring Mark Twain House and saved it from development in 1929.
 Day bequeathed her Hartford properties to a foundation dedicated to Stowe's legacy.
 Now known as the Stowe Center for Literary Activism, officially founded in 1941, this organization carefully restored the property in 1965–68, and now operates it as a historic house museum.
 It was first opened to the public in 1968.
 The home was added to the National Register of Historic Places in 1970, and declared a National Historic Landmark in 2013.
 Today, guided tours are offered to the public, and the house includes original family furnishings and memorabilia.
 Annual visitation is over 25,000.

-In addition to the Stowe House, the Center manages an 1873 carriage house, which now serves as the visitor's center, and the Katharine Seymour Day House (1884).
+In addition to the Stowe House, the Center manages an 1873 carriage house, which now serves as the visitor center, and the Katharine Seymour Day House (1884).
 The Stowe Center preserves the house and center's collections, with a research library that includes letters and documents from the family.
 The collections include an estimated 6,000 objects and over 200,000 manuscripts, books, photographs, and other materials.
 The site is part of the Connecticut Women's Heritage Trail.